-A state the chain achieves, when a block (and its contents—e.g. transactions) can no longer be changed without a large percentage of stake getting destroyed. eth2 guarantees finality, with a target of two epochs to reach it, at any given point in time.
+Finality is a state the chain achieves when a block (and its contents—e.g. transactions) can no longer be changed without a large percentage of stake getting destroyed. eth2 guarantees finality, with a target of two epochs to reach it, at any given point in time.
 In order for finality to be reached, ⅔ of active validators need to get their attestations included on-chain.

 Hysteresis is the rounding factor that impacts the validator balance to give the effective balance.
 The final settings are that once the validator balance falls by .25ETH below a whole number (i.e., 32 ETH -> 31.75 ETH) the effective balance goes from 32 ETH to 31 ETH.
 In order to bring it back up to 32, the validators balance needs to be 1.25 ETH above the whole number (i.e., once the validator balance hits 32.25 ETH, the effective balance goes from 31 to 32 ETH).

 The Inactivity Leak Penalty is a countermeasure for if the network stops finalizing blocks due to a large number of validators going offline simultaneously.